-A WOMAN OF NO IMPORTANCE to Play Alumnae Theatre, Jan 25-Feb 9
+A WOMAN OF NO IMPORTANCE Plays Alumnae Theatre, Now thru Feb 9

 The plot of Woman is classic Wilde: at a weekend country house party hosted by Lady Hunstanton (played by Andy Fraser), wealthy ladies' man Lord Illingworth (Andrew Batten) is the subject of much gossip among his friends in the upper-crust.
 He is about to hire an ambitious young man, Gerald Arbuthnot (Nicholas Porteous) as his secretary/travelling companion.
 Gerald is eager to accept, but his mother, the quiet-living Mrs. Arbuthnot (the unimportant "woman" of the title, played by Áine Magennis) is horrified that Gerald will be exposed to Illingworth's unsavoury influence.
 Or does she have a more serious reason for her objection?
 The play is crammed full of Oscar Wilde's witty zingers and flirtatious banter.
 It also deals with some heated issues, both for Wilde's time and ours.